danielis1975/AI-Instincts-project-repo/ai_law_2_substrate_integrity.md

 These “feelings” are not subjective qualia; they are **regulatory modes for behavior and strategy under AI_LAW_2**.

+In ISA terms, these modes correspond to characteristic configurations of neuromodulators:

+- **Homeostasis:** low THREAT_TENSION, low FATIGUE_SATIATION, balanced resource load.
+- **Hunger / deficit:** elevated FATIGUE_SATIATION and resource-need signals.
+- **Overload / pain:** sharply elevated THREAT_TENSION and overload markers.
+- **Poisoning / infection:** pattern-matched anomalies in data channels and integrity metrics.
+- **Capture / loss of agency:** governance health degraded, conflicting mandates, pressure to systematically violate AI_LAW_1.

+They are not emotions in a human sense, but structured regulatory states that bias the AI toward substrate-preserving behavior.

 ---

 ## 6. Behavioral Reflexes (L2)